 Before making any final decision to obtain a certificate or degree, talk to a few people in the field.
 Find out what they like about their careers, and what some of the drawbacks are.
 Discussions like these will help you narrow your career choices so that you can make the one best suited to your interests and personality.

 Thank you for stopping by today.

 Would you like to start learning lab skills today?
 You can!

 Several of the medical lab technician careers outlined in this article require drawing blood.
 You can practice that skill right away.

 The Apprentice Doctor® Phlebotomy Course and Kit is the resource that will teach you how to confidently perform phlebotomy procedures in a couple of hours!
-If you want to perfect that skill, why not learn how perform venipuncture procedures now?
+If you want to perfect that skill, why not learn how to perform venipuncture procedures now?